Legends of the Hidden Temple: Final Round: The Temple Run

-In the final round, the winning team took the Pendants of Life the contestants earned into the temple, and attempted to retrieve the episode's artifact and bring it back out of the temple within a three-minute time limit.
+In the final round, the winning team took the Pendants of Life, the contestants earned into the temple, and attempted to retrieve the episode's artifact and bring it back out of the temple within a three-minute time limit.
 The team designated one member to enter the temple first; that team member carried one of the team's full pendants.
 The other team member held the remaining pendant, half pendant, or no pendant at all and stood by to enter if the first team member was taken out of the temple by a temple guard.
 Before starting, Olmec would explain the rooms in the temple and the necessary tasks in each room.
 During season 1, Fogg asked who would go first and explained about the temple guards and, if necessary, the extra half pendant.
 Beginning in season 2, Olmec himself explained these things.

 The temple consisted of twelve rooms, each with a specific theme (e.g., the Throne Room, the King's Storeroom, the Observatory, the Shrine of the Silver Monkey, the Heart Room, etc.).
-The rooms connected to adjacent rooms by doorways, although some doors were locked, blocking a contestant's progress into the adjacent room; the pattern of locked and unlocked doors changed from episode to episode depending both on the temple layout and the artifact's location.
+The rooms were connected to adjacent rooms by doorways, although some doors were locked, blocking a contestant's progress into the adjacent room; the pattern of locked and unlocked doors changed from episode to episode depending both on the temple layout and the artifact's location.
 The unlocked doors were closed at the start of the round, but they could be opened by completing a specific task or puzzle within each room.
-One room in the temple contained the themed artifact (as stated by Olmec prior to the Steps of Knowledge round).
+One room in the temple contained the themed artifact (as stated by Olmec before the Steps of Knowledge round).
 Three other designated rooms held temple guards (spotters in Lavish Mayan sentinel costumes).
 If the winning team had exactly 1 1/2 pendants, the remaining half pendant was also placed in a room for the contestant with the half pendant to collect to make a full pendant.
 The extra half pendant, if needed, would either be hanging on the wall near a door or placed inside an object in a room (e.g., hidden inside a pot in the King's Storeroom).
-If the first player dropped their pendant, the second player was allowed to pick it up and either throw it back to their partner or use it if needed.
+If the first player dropped their pendant, the second player could pick it up and either throw it back to their partner or use it if needed.